 End of Life Choice Act 2019 – Referendum

-In this year’s General Election you can choose whether you support the End of Life Choice Act 2019.
-The referendum question is: Do you support the End of LIfe Choice Act 2019 coming into force?
-You can choose ‘Yes.
+Revisit 2019 General Election and the End of Life Choice Act 2019.
+The referendum question was: Do you support the End of LIfe Choice Act 2019 coming into force?
+You could choose ‘Yes.
 I support the End of Life Choice Act 2019 coming into force,’ or ‘No. I do not support the End of Life Choice Act 2019 coming into force.
 The Act gives people with a terminal illness – that’s likely to end their life within 6 months, the option of requesting assisted dying.

 And finally, together, we share a responsibility to ensure every person with a disability or mental health challenge in our country has the same or similar chances as anyone else to fully participate in a kinder more tolerant society.